Author: Dr David Lim, Dermatology Registrar, Middlemore Hospital, Auckland, New Zealand, 2011.

 Studies have shown that colloidal oatmeal binds to the skin and provides a protective barrier against irritants.
 It contains water-binding polysaccharides (long chain sugars) and hydrocolloids that hold moisture against the skin allowing it to act as an emollient.
 The fats contained in oatmeal also add to its emollient activity, which can improve the itch of dry skin.
 Oatmeal acts as a buffering agent that can help maintain the skin’s normal pH.

 Oatmeal has a range of other components that exhibit anti-oxidant and anti-inflammatory activity as well as ultraviolet light absorption.
-It has been found to inihibit prostaglandin production and arachidonic acid release.
+It has been found to inhibit prostaglandin production and arachidonic acid release.
 These actions help protect against sun damage and the inflammation of various skin conditions.
-It is also thought to help protect against photoaging.
+It is also thought to help protect against photoageing.
 The soothing properties of colloidal oatmeal have also been recognised for many years.